QuentinRa/blog.quentinra.dev/info/css/index.md

 }
 ```

-So let's talk about margin and padding.
-Basically, **margin** is the gap with
+So let's talk about margin and padding. **margin** is the gap with
-your tag the the others **outside**. **Padding** is the gap between
+your tag the others **outside**. **Padding** is the gap between
 our tag and the components **inside**.
-As show
+As shown
-in the examples, value are
+in the examples, values are

 * if v : applied to all
 * if v1 v2 : v1 for Y, v2 for X
 * if v1 v2 v3 v4 : top right bottom left

-and v can be : a value (check size), a percent or auto.
+and v can be a value (check size), a percent, or auto.

 <div class="sr"></div>

 # Responsive

 THIS IS A CORE CONCEPT.
-The main idea is adapting your
+The main idea is to adapt your
 page according to the size of the screen.
 Adding
-the line (viewport...) allow some basic resizing
+the line (viewport...) allows some basic resizing
 but you will have to do a lot of this by yourself.

 The main idea is that you will use media queries.
 Theses
-sort of functions will contains a lot of classes that
+sort of functions will contain a lot of classes that
-you want to be used if the screen have a predetermined
+you want to be used if the screen has a predetermined
 size.

 ```css